 Isaac Spear is a senior studying biomedical and electrical engineering at Kansas State University.
 He grew up in Littleton, Colorado and attended CA starting in Kindergarten.
 As a college sophomore at Kansas State, he won the federal government’s Jobs and Innovation Accelerator Challenge by the first-ever unanimous decision on the part of 16 federal agencies.

 Now he spends much of his time researching and analyzing the neurosystem and developing prosthetics that will natively interact with the human brain.
 Spear shared the story of one man who had lost both arms in an electrical accident, and for more than 20 years had not been able to feed himself, write his name, or perform everyday tasks.
 When outfitted with his robotic arms, Spear said the man just sat down and cried.
 That, he said, was rewarding work.

 Spear has had internships with Dell, Molecular Deposition Technologies, and Caterpillar.
 Isaac hopes to start a career advancing medical technologies in cancer research and active prosthetics.
-Spear recently spoke to seventh grade students at CA who are part of the Out of the Box course — a year-long creativity and critical thinking course.
+Spear recently spoke to seventh grade students at CA who are part of the Out side the Box course—a year-long creativity and critical thinking course.
 He encouraged the seventh graders to ponder the possibilities of what’s possible with innovation and technology.
 He shared with students his work on prosthetics, as well as a robot named “Andrew,” that could be used in natural disasters or on battlefields to recover injured victims.